-One of the first big impact statements of the Game Changers documentary is when Wilkes describes becoming injured after a sparring match and subsequently spends 1,000 hours studying peered reviewed articles on how nutrition can improve recovery.
-It’s a statement was used to create credibility.
-However, all I could think about is the process that it takes to become an expert in nutrition, or a registered dietitian.
+1) Ensuring the information provided is not out of the remit of the person providing it.
+(E.g. a personal trainer providing advice on nutrition without training or qualifications).
+One of the first big impact statements of the Game Changers documentary is when Wilkes describes becoming injured after a sparring match.
+He subsequently spends 1,000 hours studying peered reviewed articles on how nutrition can improve recovery.
+The statement was used to create credibility.
+Yet, all I could think about is the process that it takes to become an expert in nutrition or a registered dietitian.

-While Wilkes read about nutrition for quite some time, it unfortunately cannot be compared to that of the education a qualified nutrition expert receives.
+While Wilkes read about nutrition for quite some time, it cannot be compared to the education a qualified nutrition expert receives.

-Often times in our culture, people who live in fit bodies give nutrition advice that is accepted by the general public because it is assumed their leanness correlates to their nutritional expertise.
-This is one of the many ways in which our biases or internalised human preferences manifests in our everyday lives.
+Often times in our culture, people who live in fit bodies give nutrition advice.
+It is accepted by the general public because it is assumed their leanness correlates to their nutritional expertise.
+This is one of the many ways in which our biases or internalised human preferences manifest in our everyday lives.

-When seeking nutritional advice, registered dietitians and registered nutritionists are educated professionals in the field.
-While Wilkes surely meant well, this documentary could’ve been more a lot more factual had it included and collaborated with an expert in the complex field of nutrition.
+When seeking nutritional advice, Registered Dietitians and Registered Nutritionists are educated professionals in the field.
+While Wilkes meant well, this documentary could’ve been a lot more factual.
+Especially had they collaborated with more experts in the complex field of nutrition.

 Let’s discuss some of the claims, faults, and truths of the Game Changers Movie.

-While some may pursue a meatless diet as a means of protecting the earth, others may pursue this diet in order to justify disordered behaviours which can be problematic.
+While some may pursue a meatless diet to protect the earth, others may pursue this diet to justify disordered behaviours.
+This can be problematic.
 Eating a vegan or vegetarian diet is not for everyone, but that doesn’t mean if you eat meat you cannot also eat plants!

 Will transitioning to a plant-based diet give you more athletic endurance?

 The film features an ultra-runner, a fight between Nate Diaz and Conor McGregor, and even football players.
 When these athletes made the switch to a plant-based diet, they found they had more endurance and energy.
-However, it’s likely that they were eating more carbohydrates than they were before as plant based protein sources tend to contain more carbohydrates.
+But, it’s likely that they were eating more carbohydrates than they were before.
+This is because plant-based protein sources tend to contain more carbohydrates.

-Plant based sources of protein like beans, pulses and other starches do not contain all of the essential amino acids that our bodies need.
-In order to achieve a balanced diet.
-A variety of plant based protein sources are therefore, required.
-These plant based protein sources, tend to naturally contain more carbohydrates.
-Eating a low-carbohydrate vegan diet would be next to impossible.
+Plant-based sources of protein like beans, pulses and other starches do not contain all the essential amino acids that our bodies need.
+To achieve a balanced diet, a variety of plant-based protein sources are required.
+These plant-based protein sources, tend to naturally contain more carbohydrates.
+So eating a low-carbohydrate vegan diet would be next to impossible.

-Finally, in our society, carbohydrates get a lot of heat, and often athletes eat too few carbohydrates out of a cultural fear that carbohydrates will slow them down.
-If these newly “plant-based” athletes ate more carbohydrates from the start, it’s quite possible they would’ve seen similar athletic benefits.
+In our society, carbohydrates get a lot of heat.
+Often athletes eat too few carbohydrates out of a cultural fear that carbohydrates will slow them down.
+If these “plant-based” athletes ate more carbohydrates from the start, it’s possible they would’ve seen similar athletic benefits.

 What about the doctors featured in Game Changers who swear by vegan diets?

-Several physicians featured in this film have financial stake in vegan diets.
+Several physicians featured in this film have a financial stake in vegan diets.
 They profit in their own entrepreneurial adventures when the vegan diet succeeds.
-This is called a conflict of interest.
-For example, Dr. Ornish, Ornish Lifestyle Medicine, has authored several books and swears by a low-fat, high carbohydrate, vegetarian diet.
+This is a conflict of interest.
+For example, Dr. Ornish, Ornish Lifestyle Medicine, has authored several books.
+He swears by a low-fat, high carbohydrate, vegetarian diet.
 Over the years he’s faced a lot of criticism for his claims that can come off as alarmist.

-It should also be noted that dietitians exist as an allied health professional because doctors don’t receive the extensive training that registered dietitians do, in the field of nutrition.
-Medical school typically provide as little as one nutrition course.
-Physicians are certainly medical experts, but once again this film missed the opportunity to hear from a nutritional expert.
+Dietitians exist as allied health professionals because doctors don’t typically receive the training required to deliver nutrition advice.
+Medical schools usually provide as little as one nutrition course.
+Physicians are medical experts, but once again this film missed the opportunity to hear from a nutritional expert.

-Does eating meat really hurt how blood flows throughout the body?
+Does eating meat hurt how blood flows throughout the body?

 Some football players from the Miami Dolphins were asked to eat either a bean or meat burrito.
 They tested the effect of a plant-based versus meat-based burrito on the blood composition of the players.

-It appeared that the athletes had their blood drawn soon after eating (not in a fasted state), which was then taken in vials to a centrifuge.
-In a non-surprising outcome, their non-fasted blood draws showed greater fat content in the blood of the players who ate the higher fat, meat-based burritos.
+It appeared that the athletes had their blood drawn soon after eating (not in a fasted state).
+This was then taken in vials to a centrifuge.
+In a non-surprising outcome, their non-fasted blood draws showed greater fat content in the blood of players who ate the higher fat, meat-based burritos.

 So what’s going on here?

 The film goes on to cite a study which tells us hamburgers hurt endothelial function (the lining of our blood vessels).
-Asker Jeukendrup, PhD, a world leading expert in sports nutrition critiqued this.
-He notes that the hamburger study which was hyped in the Game Changers film, had just eleven participants.
+Asker Jeukendrup, PhD, a world-leading expert in sports nutrition critiqued this.
+He notes that the hamburger study which was hyped in the Game Changers film had only eleven participants.
 In research, this number of people is not enough to make claims about all humans.